Why do you need Localization Testing?

 Gain access to native speakers in your target markets

-Thanks to our global online community of over 1,000,000 testers we can ensure the localization of your website, shop, or app on a worldwide basis.
-From Albania to Zimbabwe, your application will be tested by native speakers in your specific target market and in real-world conditions.Show more
+With our global online community of over 1,000,000 testers in 193 countries, we can ensure the localization of your website, shop or app for any market around the world.
+From Albania to Zimbabwe, your application will be tested by local users and native speakers in your specific target market and in real-world conditions.Show more

-The test group can be chosen based on more than 65 demographic criteria that match your customer base.
-Additionally, while your internal quality assurance teams can ensure that the content of your software is perfect for the UK market, our Crowd can also give you access to specific regional characteristics such as network range and transmission speeds.Show less
+The test group can be chosen based on more than 65 demographic criteria that match your customer base, such as location, language level, and interests.
+Additionally, our Crowd can give you access to specific regional characteristics such as network range and transmission speeds.Show less

 Do you have questions about Localization Testing?